 ERC Scientific Council may delegate its Members to attend panel meetings.
-The role of these delegates is to monitor the evaluation process, and ensure and promote coherence between panels.
+The role of these delegates is to monitor the evaluation process, and ensure and promote coherence between Panels13.

-In conformity with the mandate of the ERC Scientific Council to carry out the scientific governance of the ERC, and in line with the role of the ERC Scientific Council foreseen in the ERC WP, ERC Scientific Council Members will abstain from influencing the results of the peer review evaluation process.
+In conformity with the mandate of the ERC Scientific Council to carry out the scientific governance of the ERC, and in line with the role of the ERC Scientific Council foreseen in the ERC WP, ERC Scientific

-&lt;sup>12 See section 3.3 of the ERC rules of Submission and Evaluation under Horizon Europe.
+12 See section 3.3 of the ERC Rules of submission and evaluation under Horizon Europe

-&lt;sup>13https://erc.europa.eu/sites/default/files/document/file/Rules Procedure and Code Conduct ERC Scientific Council.pdf
+13https://erc.europa.eu/sites/default/files/document/file/Rules_Procedure_and_Code_Conduct_ERC_Scientific_Council.pdf